Artist Statement

 Bio

-Emily Jalinsky is an interdisciplinary printmaking artist.
-Through her works on paper and assemblages, she explores finding mindfulness amongst hardship and chaotic states of the mind.
-Emily is represented by Gilded Pear Gallery, Cedar Rapids, IA, and has exhibited regionally and internationally, including solo exhibitions at La Maison du Potier, La Celle les Bordes, France, and CSPS Hall, Cedar Rapids, IA.
+Emily Jalinsky is a mixed-media printmaking artist represented by Gilded Pear Gallery, Cedar Rapids, IA.
+She exhibits regionally and internationally, including solo exhibitions at La Maison du Potier, La Celle les Bordes, France, and CSPS Hall, Cedar Rapids, IA.
 Permanent Collections include the University of Iowa Hospital and Clinics and the Iowa City Public Library.
-Emily is passionate about community art engagement and believes in accessible arts for all.
-She is a founding member of the Iowa City Press Co-op at Public Space One, Iowa City, IA, and is a prominent member of the Iowa Artist/Mother Group.
-She received a BFA in printmaking from the University of Kansas in 2012 and now resides, works, and contributes to the art community in and around Iowa City, IA.
+Most recently, Emily was accepted in the South Porch Artist Residency, Summerville, SC and the Public Space One Summer Artist Residency, Iowa City, IA.
+She is dedicated to accessible community arts and is a founding member and teacher at the Iowa City Press Co-op, Iowa City, IA, and a prominent member of the Iowa Artist/Mother Group.
+She received a BFA in printmaking from the University of Kansas in 2012 and now resides and works in Iowa City, IA.